gdagstn/cellula/README.md

 **`cellula`** is a simple R-based pipeline for single cell RNA-seq processing with a number of methods for integration and identity assignment.

-`cellula` follows the practices outlined in the [OSCA book](https://bioconductor.org/books/release/OSCA/), with some additional options for integration/batch effect correction methods.
+`cellula` follows the practices outlined in the [OSCA book](https://bioconductor.org/books/release/OSCA/)[[1]](#1), with some additional options for integration/batch effect correction methods, signature scoring, and downsampling.

 As a one-stop solution, this package tends to make choices for the users, with the caveat that these choices follow either defaults or sensible implementations.
 However, this means that a certain degree of freedom is removed from the end user.
 This assumes that users who desire total control on the process (or granular specification of parameters) do not need `cellula` and would be more comfortable setting up their own analysis pipelines.